 Using the latest technology, we provide many lens options for your IOL, including:

 Multifocal: a lens that helps you see distance and near

 Toric: a lens that corrects astigmatism

-Our dedicated cataract ambulatory surgery center, located at our Puyallup clinic, provides a low-stress environment for our cataract surgery patients.
-Cataract surgery patients return home within a few hours of surgery and require minimal downtime.
-Most normal activities can be resumed the following day.
+Our dedicated ambulatory surgery center, located at our Puyallup clinic, provides a low-stress environment for our cataract surgery patients.
+Patients return home within a few hours of surgery and require minimal downtime, usually resuming daily activities the following day.